pykeen/pykeen/docs/source/tutorial/inductive_lp.rst

         aggregation="mlp",  # aggregation function, defaults to an MLP, can be any PyTorch function loss=NSSALoss(margin=15),  # dummy loss
         random_seed=42,
-        gnn_encoder=None  # defaults to a 2-layer CompGCN with DistMult composition function )
+        gnn_encoder=None,  # defaults to a 2-layer CompGCN with DistMult composition function )

 Note this version has the ``gnn_encoder`` argument - keeping it ``None`` would invoke a default 2-layer CompGCN.